-A call is considered "received" by the ambulance when crewmembers have received sufficient information from the reporting party to initiate the response (i.e. call back number, address, and patient chief complaint)
+A call is considered "received" by the ambulance when crewmembers have received sufficient information from the reporting party to initiate the response (i.e. call back number, address, and patient chief complaint).

-- E. Applicable Calls Response time standards shall apply to all emergency 911 ambulance requests requiring a Code III response.
-Each incident shall be counted as a single response regardless of the number of first-responders or ambulances actually utilized and only the first arriving ambulance's time shall be applicable.
-If a response is cancelled, or downgraded to a lower priority, financial penalties may be assessed if the response time standard was exceeded at the time of cancellation or downgrade. - F. Response Time Performance Report On the 10th day of each month, the City will provide the Contractor with a Response Time Performance Report for the previous month identifying each emergency call: - 1.
+- E. Applicable Calls Response time standards shall apply to all 911 ambulance dispatches.
+Each incident shall be counted as a single response regardless of the number of firstresponders or ambulances actually utilized and only the first arriving ambulance's time shall be applicable.
+If a response is cancelled, or downgraded to a lower priority, financial damages may be assessed if the response time standard was exceeded at the time of cancellation or downgrade. - F. Response Time Performance Report On the 10th day of each month, the City will provide the Contractor with a Response Time Performance Report for the previous month identifying each emergency call: - 1.
 That did not meet response time standard; - 2.
-That an ambulance was requested and was not able to respond, and - 3.
+That an ambulance was requested and was not able to respond; and - 3.
 Where failure to properly report times necessary to determine response time, on-scene time, and transport time.